Presidency hinges on tight races in battleground states

 The president adopted Florida as his new home state, wooed its Latino community, particularly Cuban-Americans, and held rallies there incessantly.
 For his part, Biden deployed his top surrogate — President Barack Obama — there twice in the campaign’s closing days and benefitted from a $100 million pledge in the state from Michael Bloomberg.

-Control of the Senate was at stake, too: Democrats needed to net three seats if Biden captured the White House to gain control of all of Washington for the first time in a decade.
-But Republicans maintained several seats that were considered vulnerable, including in Iowa, Texas and Kansas.
+Democrats entered the night confident not only in Biden's prospects, but also in the the party's ability to take control of the Senate.
+But the GOP held several seats that were considered vulnerable, including in Iowa, Texas and Kansas.
 The House was expected to remain under Democratic control.

 The coronavirus pandemic — and Trump's handling of it — was the inescapable focus for 2020.